sergosev/Breast-Cancer-Practice/README.md

   - 01_GDC_download.bash: bash script for downloading raw STAR-counts from GDC (TCGA project)
   - 02_data_unpacking.bash: bash script for preparing all the downloaded tables for differential expression analysis
   - 03_BRC_DGEA.py: Python script for differential expression analysis and CAR-T cell therapy target search
-  - setup.bash: a script for creating a virtual environment, installing all needed libraries from requirements.txt and activating virtual env
+  - setup.bash: a script for creating a virtual environment, installing all needed libraries from requirements.txt
 - results/: .csv tables and plots derived during the pipeline work
 - gdc-client.exe: gdc client used for downloading raw data for the GDC portal
 - README.md